 Since inception we have incurred significant losses and negative cash flows from operations.
-We have financed our operations primarily through the net proceeds from the sales of equity, credit facilities, the sale of the Company's net operating losses, and amounts received under various product licensing agreements.
-The process of developing IMNN-001 and other drug candidates and technologies requires significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
-We expect these activities, together with our general and administrative expenses to result in significant operating losses for the foreseeable future.
-Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$398 million at June 30, 2024.
+We have financed our operations through the net proceeds from the sales of equity, credit facilities, the sale of the Company's net operating losses, and amounts under various product licensing agreements.
+The process of developing IMNN-001 and other drug candidates and technologies is significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
+We expect these activities, together with our general and administrative expenses to result in significant operating losses in the foreseeable future.
+Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$403 million at June 30, 2024 September 30, 2024.

-At June 30, 2024, we had total current assets of \$7.6 million and current liabilities of \$5.1 million, resulting in net working capital of \$2.5 million.
-At June 30, 2024, we had cash and cash equivalents, short-term investments, interest receivable on short-term investments of \$5.3 million.
-At December 31, 2023, we had total current assets of \$18.2 million and current liabilities of \$7.4 million, resulting in net working capital of \$10.8 million.
-We have substantial future capital requirements to continue our research and development activities and advance our drug candidates through various development stages.
-The Company believes these expenditures are essential for the commercialization of its technologies.
+At June 30, 2024 September 30, 2024, we had total current assets of \$7.6 million \$12.5 million and current liabilities of \$2.5 million \$7.1 million, resulting in net working capital of \$2.5 million \$7.1 million.
+At June 30, 2024 September 30, 2024, we had cash and cash equivalents short-term investments, interest receivable on short-term investments of \$5.3 million \$10.3 million.
+At December 31, 2023, we had total current assets of \$18.2 million and current liabilities of \$7.4 million, resulting in net working capital of \$10.8 million \$10.3 million.
+The Company has require substantial future capital requirements to continue our research and development activities and advance our drug candidates through various development stages.
+The Company believes these expenditures are essential for the commercialization of our technologies.

-Net cash used in operating activities for the first six months of 2024 was \$10.2 million.
-Net cash provided by investing activities was \$9.7 million during the first six months of 2024.
-At June 30, 2024, we had cash and cash equivalents, short-term investments, and interest receivable on short term investments of \$5.3 million.
+Net cash used in operating activities for the first six nine months of 2024 was \$10.2 million \$14.4 million.
+Net cash provided by financing activities was \$9.7 million \$9.8 million during the first six nine months of 2024.
+Cash provided by financing activities during the first six months of 2024 was \$9.1 million.
+At June 30, 2024 September 30, 2024, we had cash and cash equivalents short-term investments and interest receivable on short term investments of \$5.3 million \$10.3 million.

-On July 30, 2024, we entered into the July 2024 Purchase Agreement with certain institutional and accredited investors, pursuant to which we agreed to issue and sell, in a registered direct offering an aggregate of 5,000,000 shares of our common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of placement agent fees and offering expenses.
-In a concurrent private placement (together with the registered direct offering) and also pursuant to the Securities Purchase Agreement, we agreed to issue to the Purchasers unregistered warrants to purchase shares of common stock.
-The Warrants have an exercise price of \$2.00 per share and were exercisable immediately after issuance for a term of five and one-half years following the date of issuance.
+On July 30, 2024, we entered into the July 2024 Purchase Agreement with certain institutional and accredited investors, under which we agreed to issue and sell, issued, in a registered direct offering an aggregate of 5,000,000 shares of our common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of placement agent fees and offering expenses.
+In a concurrent private placement (together with the registered direct offering) and also pursuant to the Securities Purchase Agreement, we agreed to issue issued to the Purchasers unregistered warrants to purchase an aggregate of 5,000,000 shares of common stock.
+Warrants have stock at an exercise price of \$2.00 per share and share.
+The Warrants were exercisable immediately after the term of five and one-half years following the date of issuance.
 The closing of the July 2024 Offering occurred on August 1, 2024.